 More specifically, though, the site formed in a northwest portion of the mountain known as Rila.
 In addition, taken either individually or collectively, these lakes have the same origin.
 Each of these beautiful small bodies of water owe their existence to glacial activity.

 This holds true due to the fact that the mountains in which they formed possess a covering of glaciers, as well as frequent and abundant snowfall.
 This provides the lakes with a regular flow.
 Also, each of the stunning Seven Rila Lakes has its own unique characteristic.

 These, in turn, earned them names based on these traits.
 Locals named Salzata after the clarity of its waters.
 Trilistnika, recived its name based on its low shores and irregular outline.
 Ribnoto ezero earns its name because of the extreme shallowness of its depth.

-However, Dolnoto ezero receives its name due to its particular position.
+Dolnoto ezero receives its title due to its particular position, however.
 That’s the fact that it sits lowest of the seven in terms of surface above sea level.
 In English, its name means Lowest Lake.
 But Okoto gets its name based on its roughly oval shape.